nblumoe/nblumoe.github.com/_posts/2013-04-26-image-analysis-with-clojure-up-and-running-with-opencv.md

 ## Fix class loader issue

+> This is not necessary anymore.
+With a recent version of Leiningen
+> you can skip this section!

 We could have been done at this point!
 However there is an annoying quirk that we have to address: How Leiningen loads classes during import does not work with the Java classes from OpenCV.
 We could slightly